Mo Lewis: Impact on NFL history

 While Lewis had a productive career, he is best known for being the catalyst for starting the New England Patriots dynasty that would span two decades.
-During an early-season game against the Patriots in 2001, Lewis leveled Patriots' quarterback Drew Bledsoe with a hard, but clean hit.
+During an early-season game against the Patriots in 2001, Lewis leveled Patriots quarterback Drew Bledsoe with a hard, but clean hit.
 Bledsoe was about to dive for the first-down marker, but defensive end Shaun Ellis clipped Bledsoe's ankles, resulting in Bledsoe taking the full force of the hit while standing straight up.
-Tom Brady, a sixth-round draft pick in the 2000 NFL draft, was the back-up quarterback and finished the game.
+On the next drive, Bledsoe briefly re-entered the game before leaving.
+Tom Brady, a sixth-round draft pick in the 2000 NFL draft, was the backup quarterback and finished the game.

 It turned out that Lewis' hit sheared a blood vessel in Bledsoe's chest, causing Bledsoe to lose a pint of blood an hour.
+Lewis was unaware of the injury, having assumed Bledsoe had simply suffered a concussion since he returned to the game.
 Bledsoe would never regain his starting job (he was traded to Buffalo after the season).
 The Patriots went 11–3 for the remainder of the season with Brady under center, culminating in the team's first Super Bowl title on February 3, 2002.

 Over the next two decades, the Patriots won six Super Bowl titles and Brady would win a seventh in Tampa Bay.
 As a result, Lewis' hit on Bledsoe is often noted for its impact on NFL history.
 The hit appeared on the NFL's list of 100 greatest game changers, ranking at 82.
 Sports personality Rich Eisen considers the hit the most impactful play in NFL history.

+Lewis has asserted his tackle was routine and the resulting injury incidental.
+Speaking with Gary Myers for his 2025 book on the Brady–Belichick era, he explained:

 Personal life

 Lewis and his wife, Christalyn, live in Atlanta, Georgia and have two sons.

+Following his retirement from football, Lewis briefly worked in business before stopping due to the lingering effects of a hip injury he suffered during the 2002 season.
+He generally distanced himself from the Jets after retiring, only keeping in touch with some teammates; Marvin Jones theorized Lewis had "some bitterness about some stuff" from his football career.